 9. Family inheritance!

-You may want proof that you are indeed related to someone that has recently passed away.
-And so you want to make that connection in order to receive an inheritance.
+You may want proof that you are related to someone that has recently passed away.
+And so you want to make that connection to receive an inheritance.

 10. Land or heirloom ownership!

-Similar to the previous reason you may want to proof whether you are entitled to an area of land.
-Or there maybe some object that you wish to proof ownership of.
+Similar to the previous reason you may want to prove whether you have an entitlement to an area of land.
+Or there may be some object that you wish to prove ownership of.

 11. Resemblance to a family member!

 Is there a resemblance between you and someone that you have seen in an old photograph?
-If so then you may want to learn how in fact you are related to that person.
+If so then you may want to learn how you are related to that person.

 12. Find birth parents!